stccenter/Ukraine-RapidResponse/README.md

 8. Next, check your downloads folder and find the document.
 9. Right click on the document and get the pathname.
 This is different based on what kind of computer you use.
 For macs- hover over the copy name and click the option key.
 10. In your terminal type the following.
-Replace the <url.txt> and replace it with the pathname you copied
+Replace the <url.txt> and replace it with the pathname you copied.

 ```wget --load-cookies /.urs_cookies --save-cookies /.urs_cookies --auth-no-challenge=on --keep-session-cookies --content-disposition -i <url.txt>```

 11. Run in your terminal.
 12. Open finder(mac) or the equivalent file explorer, and move the file from the general folder -> input -> present
 13. Next in the terminal type: **python Scripts/GeneratePresentDailyMean-1.py -s 2022-06-26 -e 2022-06-26**